WED-2023/319068789/README.md

 - The website reviews about him from his childhood in Morocco until he immigrated to Israel.<br />
 - The website contains photos from different points in his life.<br />
 - The website contains an option to submit a review of the website.<br />
+- The website is designed according to design principles and interactive features to improve the user experience on the website.

 # index.html <br />
 Represents my grandfather's personal site. <br />